-This sprawling park in Paris’ Saint Germain neighborhood is known for its lovely lawns, tree-lined promenades, flowerbeds, model sailboats and the picturesque Medici Fountain built in 1620.
-The park was created beginning in 1612 by Marie de’ Medici for her new residence, the Luxembourg Palace.
+This sprawling park on the border between Saint-Germain-des-Prés and the Latin Quarter is known for its lovely lawns, tree-lined promenades, flowerbeds, model sailboats and the picturesque Medici Fountain built in 1620.
+The park was created beginning in 1612 by Marie de’ Medici for her new residence, the Luxembourg Palace and was inspired by the Boboli Gardens in Florence.

 The Luxembourg Gardens Through the Seasons: